 Students are notified in writing of vehicle regulations at the time of registration and are responsible for adhering to these regulations.
 Failure to have knowledge of the regulations will not be considered a valid appeal for a vehicle violation.

-Excessive vehicle violations, regardless of paid status, will result in disciplinary action
+Excessive vehicle violations, regardless of paid status, will result in disciplinary action under the authority of the College Discipline System.

 Towing of Vehicles